7 Reasons To Fall In Love With Ohio’s 529 Plan

 Whether you’ve started saving for your child’s higher education before they are born or if you are getting a later start, Ohio’s 529 Plan offers account strategy suggestions based on your child’s age.
 These milestones are the perfect opportunity to start, ramp up your saving, and take advantage of Ugift and Upromise.
-If your child is a baby to toddler, it is a fantastic time to start saving for future college expenses to take advantage of compound interest.
-During kindergarten to elementary school, disappearing expenses like day care costs can be shifted to fund the college savings plan.
-When your child enters middle school and through high school, you may need to increase your contributions.
-Even if your child is about to start or has started college, the tax-free earnings, tax-free withdrawals, and the state income tax deduction for Ohioans can still build the account.
+Ohio’s 529 Plan also offers guidance on what you should be thinking at each key stage in your child’s life.
 Based on your child’s age, review the appropriate guidance and choose for yourself the best path for your 529 account.

-Fall For The Tools To Shape Your 529 Plan
+Fall For Tools To Shape Your 529 Plan

 Ohio’s 529 Plan has calculators and tools to help you build the 529 account that meets your family’s college savings goals.
-Use the college savings planner to receive a projection of your child’s future college costs.
+Use the college savings estimator to receive a projection of your child’s future college costs.
 This tool will also provide you an estimated monthly contribution amount to reach your college saving goal.
-The cost of waiting tool can approximate how much money you may need to set aside if you getting a late start on saving for higher education expenses.
+The cost of delaying savings calculator can approximate how much money you may need to set aside if you getting a late start on saving for higher education expenses.
 The tax benefit tool can shows you the long-term advantages of tax-free growth in a 529 plan when compared to a taxable savings account.
-There’s also a tool to discover with what level of investment risk with which you’re comfortable.

 You can also simplify saving with automatic recurring contributions.
 These consistent contributions will be part of your budget so you can just set it and forget it.
 You can align deposits with your paydays or schedule monthly contributions.
 Even small investments can add up to big savings over time through regular automatic contributions or payroll deductions.

-Fall In Love With Paying Off Students Loan Debt With A 529
+Fall In Love With Paying Students Loans With A 529

 Valentine’s Day — or any day — is a great time to show your love to your children and their dreams.
 Open an Ohio 529 Plan to save for your child’s future training and education.
 An investment in a 529 plan is an investment in your child.
-Remember, every dollar saved today is a dollar that doesn’t have to be borrowed later which makes Ohio’s 529 college savings plan an excellent alternative to student loan debt.
-A 529 account can be used for whatever education comes after high school.
-Learn, plan, and start with Ohio’s 529 Plan today at CollegeAdvantage.com.
+Ohio’s 529 Plan covers qualified costs at any four-year college or university, two-year community college, trade or vocational school, apprenticeship approved by the U.S. Labor Department, or certificate program nationwide that accepts federal financial aid.
+Learn, plan, and start for as little as $25 today at CollegeAdvantage.